alexcodeberlin/Dapp-Voting-System/README.md

 <br> <br>
 # 3. Code Documentation
 <br>
 The code in the contract "votingDapp.sol" is well documentated.
 Every action is described in the file with comments.
-The smart contract is designed to show voting process on the Ethereum blockchain.
-It allows users to cast votes for candidates start and stop the voting process, add and remove votes and retrieve the candidate.
+The smart contract is designed to show the voting process on the Ethereum blockchain.
+It allows users to cast votes for candidates to start and stop the voting process, add and remove votes and retrieve the candidates.
 Functions in the Contract "votingDapp.sol": <br> startVoting(): Starts a voting process by setting votingInProgress to true. <br> stopVoting(): Stops s voting process by setting votingInProgress to false.  <br>